•

 • Scope relevance: If the manuscript does not fit within the journal’s focus areas or topics, it may be rejected.
 Authors are encouraged to check the Aims and Scope page before submitting their work.

 • Ethical compliance: Papers that show ethical problems will not proceed.
-This includes plagiarism above 20 percent, submitting the same work to more than one journal, data manipulation, or ignoring accepted research ethics.
+This includes plagiarism or inappropriate textual overlap identified through similarity checking tools, submitting the same work to more than one journal, data manipulation, or ignoring accepted research ethics.

 • Originality and contribution: Submissions must offer a clear theoretical or practical value.
 If the manuscript lacks innovation or does not add meaningful knowledge to the field, it may be rejected.